purescript-halogen/purescript-halogen/docs/Halogen/Component.md

 type Eval i s f g = Natural i (Free (HalogenF s f g))
 ```

-A type alias for a component `eval` function that takes a value from the
+A type alias for a component `eval` function - takes a functorial value `i`
-component's query algebra and returns a `Free` monad of the Halogen
+and returns a `Free` of the Halogen component algebra.

-component algebra.
+Usually `i` will be the same type as `f`, but sometimes it is useful to be
+able to break up an `Eval` function into different parts, in which case
+`i`'s type may differ.

 #### `component`